KitchiHerbst/Progressive_Overload/OURREADME.md

 <!-- Progressive Overload  -->
-allow lifters to keep track of workouts and view them later to know that they increase intensity
+Our app allows lifters to log workouts and review them at a later date, with each workout you can name it and enter the amount of weight and reps you did.
+Lifters can add multiple lifts to a workout and have many workouts, lifters can add multiple gyms that they go to.
+New Lifters can create a profile that is unique tho them.

 <!-- models -->
 Gym